Kahak County

 Kahak County (شهرستان کهک) is in Qom province, Iran.
-Its capital is the city of Kahak, (Note: Formerly Nofel Loshato, renamed Kahak) whose population at the time of the 2016 National Census was 4,837 in 1,480 households.
+Its capital is the city of Kahak, (Note: Formerly Nofel Loshato) whose population at the time of the 2016 National Census was 4,837 in 1,480 households.

 History

-After the 2016 census, Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County, which was divided into two districts of two rural districts each, with Kahak as its capital and only city.
+In 2021, Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County, which was divided into two districts of two rural districts each, with Kahak as its capital and only city at the time.

 Demographics

 Administrative divisions

 Kahak County's administrative structure is shown in the following table.